wso2/product-ei/distribution/README.txt

 2. Go to wso2ei-@product.version@/wso2 directory.
 3. Go to appropriate runtime directory (analytics/broker/business-process) /bin.
 4. Execute wso2server.sh or wso2server.bat.
+5. Optionally, you can start the runtimes using scripts located at wso2ei-@product.version@/bin directry.
+Scripts available are analytics.sh/analytics.bat for analytics profile , broker.sh /broker.bat for broker profile and business-process.sh / business-process.bat for business process profile.
-3. Access the url related to the required runtime.
+6. Access the url related to the required runtime.
 (For example, use https://localhost:9445/carbon for the business-process runtime.)

 WSO2 EI distribution directory
 =============================================